webplatform/docs/css/properties/border-width/index.md

 {{Flags
 |High-level issues=Needs Topics, Missing Relevant Sections, Data Not Semantic, Unreviewed Import
 |Content=Incomplete, Not Neutral, Cleanup, Compatibility Incomplete, Examples Best Practices
+|Checked_Out=No
 }}
 {{Standardization_Status}}
 {{API_Name}}
 {{Summary_Section|Sets the width of an element's four borders.
-This property can have from one to four values.}}
+This property can have from one to four values.
+This is a shorthand property for setting values simultaneously for [[css/properties/border-top-width|css/properties/border-top-width]]}}
 {{CSS Property
 |Applies to=All elements
 |Inherited=No